wise-east/DialoGPT/README.md

+### Before following this README instructions, make sure the HPC cluster is set up with the right software

+For compiler: source /usr/usc/gnu/gcc/4.9.3/setup.sh For CUDA: source /usr/usc/cuda/10.0/setup.sh

 # A State-of-the-Art Large-scale Pretrained Response Generation Model (DialoGPT)

 This repository contains the source code and trained model for a large-scale pretrained dialogue response generation model.
 The [human evaluation results](#human_eval) indicate that the response generated from DialoGPT is comparable to human response quality under a single-turn conversation Turing test.